openbtps/btps-node/docs/docusaurus/docs/sdk/apiReference.md

 ```

 **Description:**
-Resolves DNS TXT records for a BTPS identity and extracts key, version, PEM, or BTP address information.
+Resolves DNS TXT records for a BTPS identity and extracts key, version, PEM, or BTPS address information.

 **Arguments:**